calagator/calagator/themes/README.txt

 == Setup

-You need to do a few things to tell your server what theme it's using:
+You need to do a few things to tell your server what theme to use:

 1. Pick a name for your theme, such as "mysite".
-2. Tell your server what theme it should use by creating a configuration file, e.g. put "mysite" into the "config/theme.txt" file.
-This file will not exist unless you create it.
-You probably shouldn't add this file to version control because it's a run-time server setting like your secrets file.
-Don't forget to deploy this file to your production server too.
+2. Create a theme configuration file at "config/theme.txt" containing only your theme name.
+This tells Calagator which theme it should use.
+You probably shouldn't add this file to version control because it's a run-time server setting like your secrets file, but don't forget to deploy this file to your production server.
-3. You can also set or override the theme used through the "THEME" environment variable, e.g. "THEME=mysite script/server".
-You will typically not want to do this because creating the "config/theme.txt" file is so easy.
+3. You can also set or override this setting through the "THEME" environment variable, e.g. "THEME=mysite script/server".
+This should be used for testing other themes during development, not for setting your theme in production.
-4. Restart your Calagator instance if you created or changed the "config/theme.txt" file.
+4. You'll need to restart your Calagator instance after creating or changing the "config/theme.txt" file.
 However, once it's restarted, any changes you make within your theme will be reloaded automatically if you're using the default Rails "development" environment.

 == Creating a theme

 You need to create the actual theme:

-1. Copy the default theme to create your own, e.g. copy "themes/default" to "themes/mysite" to create a new "mysite" theme.
+1. Copy the default theme to create your own (e.g. copy "themes/default" to "themes/mysite" to create a new "mysite" theme).
 You should add the files in this directory to version control for your Calagtor instance's fork.
-2. Edit the theme's settings to specify where your server is, what it's called and such, e.g. edit the "themes/mysite/settings.yml" file.
+2. Edit the theme's settings file (e.g. "themes/mysite/settings.yml") to specify where your server is, what it's called and such.
 The default theme's settings file is full of comments that will explain how to change it.
-3. Your Calagator instance loads the theme's settings on startup, so if you change them, you will need to restart the instance.
+3. Your Calagator instance loads the theme's settings on startup, so if you change them, you will need to restart.

 == Customizing content